'The Matrix Resurrections': Prescription Blue Pills? - and 6 More Questions We Have After First Trailer

 4) How Come We Only Saw Trinity’s Body?

-Just hear me out for a second: Assuming this is the real Neo, what if he only exists as his consciousness inside the matrix, and doesn’t actually have a body in the outside world.
-There is after all that weird face melting scene in the new trailer.
-Again, I have no idea, and I can only speculate even baselessly-er about what it means if I’m right.
+Just hear me out for a second: Assuming this is the real Neo, what if he only exists as his consciousness inside the Matrix, and doesn’t actually have a body in the outside world?
+There is, after all, that weird face-melting scene in the new trailer.
+Again, I have no idea, and I can only speculate even baselessly about what it means if I’m right.
 But it’s worth pointing out that “The Matrix Reloaded” and “The Matrix Revolutions” both (very haphazardly) demonstrated that Neo has some very unusual abilities that blur the line between real life and the Matrix.
-Being somehow fully alive and also ‘only’ a digital construct isn’t that far a leap from being able to use his Matrix powers in the real world.
+Being somehow fully alive and also “only” a digital construct isn’t that far a leap from being able to use his Matrix powers in the real world.

 Anyway, whoa.